Baqend/guide/src/jsclient.md

 activity.end = new Date();
 ```

-Since embeddables do not have an own identity they do not have an id, version nor acl attribute.
+Since embeddables do not have their own identity, they do not hold their own id, version and acl attributes.
 ```js
 var activity = new DB.Activity({start: new Date()});
 console.log(activity.id); // undefined